 The heat-resistant rubber wrap is not only attractive, but it’s crucial for protecting your hands from heat.
 It does an excellent job, getting pleasantly warm as the milk steams but never approaching hot.
-It also prevents any slipping.

 One downside of handle-free pitchers is that they need to be hand-washed because the wrap isn’t compatible with a dishwasher.
 Those with rubber wraps, like this one, are at least easier to clean than versions with leather or faux-leather wraps.

 How to Choose the Best Milk Frothing Pitcher

 To a newcomer, all milk-frothing pitchers look the same.
 But ask any professional barista, and they’re sure to have a favorite.
 Subtle differences like the shape of the spout or the design of the handle can greatly impact your barista skills and latte art.
 This buyer’s guide will help you find the perfect milk jug for making a latte at home.